 - 1. The biomass was procured sustainably, e.g., farm residues, derived from biomass processing waste streams, or disaster debris but no forest wood except for C-sink cooking (Chapter 6). - 2.
 It was dried and/or aerated to avoid decomposition during storage and subsequent greenhouse gas emissions during pyrolysis (Chapter 8). - 3.
 The pyrolysis was done with care by trained artisans to reduce the formation of non-CO2-greenhouse gas emissions during pyrolysis to a minimum (Chapter 4 and Chapter 5) - 8.
 The methane emissions caused during production are offset through equivalent emission avoidance, certified tree plantations, or other certified temporary carbon sinks (Chapter 14). - 9.
 The biochar was applied to the soil or C-sink eligible materials and not burnt or sold for burning (Chapter 7). - 10.
-The carbon sink was registered in the Swiss Carbon Register (Chapter 10).
+The carbon sink was registered in the Global C-Sink Registry (Chapter 10).

 - 11. The artisan members of a C-Sink Network or Carbon Village are paid directly for the climate service, and the amount the artisans and cooks receive is transparently communicated. - 12.
-The country where the biochar was produced counts among the Low-Income, Lower Middle Income, and Higher Middle-Income countries as defined by the World Bank classification of countries.
+The country where the biochar was produced counts among the Low-Income, Lower Middle Income, and Higher Middle-Income countries as defined by the World Bank classification of countries (https://datatopics.worldbank.org/world-development-indicators/the-world-by-income-and-region.html)